 You can overcome the effects the abuse may have on your life.
 Please call The Blue Knot Foundation on 1300 657 380.

 To book your appointment call me on (0421) 961 687 or contact me.
-You can book a Skype session with me if you cannot personally come to either of my practice locations.
+You can book a Skype or Zoom session with me if you cannot personally come to either of my practice locations.

 If you’re not ready to book an appointment, call me on (0421) 961 687 to book a FREE 15 minute phone consultation to discuss how I may be able to assist you.